qualityshepherd/brine/assets/posts/southern_coast.md

 The fourth floor still holds Ida Greever's bed; her diary hidden beneath.
 In it, she writes of her true love—the captain of The Crown's Fury.
 The day she learned his ship was lost in the Battle of Mistwood, she leapt from the tower.
 Now she and other lost souls light the beacon, calling the ghost ship from the depths.

-Ida's diary also contains a page ripped from a ships log.
+Ida's diary contains a page ripped from a ships log.
 It reads: _"Curse those berries—lost two more men this week.
 But the silver sleeps safe beneath the Bone Tree.
 Only the tide knows the way."_ see [0412].

 On the cliff's edge, purple bog orchids fade in an ancient bouquet.
 Its card reads "My dearest Ida, Your favorite color.
 I will always love you, Peter".